ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DMARC Report Format Registry {#dmarc-report-format-registry}

-Also within "Domain-based Message Authentication, Reporting, and Conformance (DMARC) Parameters", a new sub-registry called "DMARC Report Format Registry" has been created.
+Also, within "Domain-based Message Authentication, Reporting, and Conformance (DMARC) Parameters", a new sub-registry called "DMARC Report Format Registry" has been created.

 Names of DMARC failure reporting formats are registered with IANA in this registry.
 New entries are assigned only for values that satisfy the definition of Specification Required, per [@RFC8126].
-In addition to a reference to a permanent specification, each registration includes the format name; a brief description; and its status, which must be one of "current", "experimental", or "historic".
+In addition to a reference to a permanent specification, each registration includes the format name, a brief description, and its status, which must be one of "current", "experimental", or "historic".
 The Designated Expert needs to confirm that the provided specification adequately describes the report format and clearly presents how it would be used within the DMARC context by Domain Owners and Mail Receivers.